dwightjack/vue-types/packages/docs/guide/validators.md

 </CodeExample>

 ::: ts
-You can constrain the expected types passing them as type argument:
+You can constrain the expected types by passing them as type arguments:

 <CodeExample>